Cesar Chavez: Salinas Lettuce Strike: 1970–1971

 Bud Antle secured an injunction legally preventing a boycott against them, but Chavez continued regardless.
 Due to this, Chavez was charged, found guilty of contempt of court, and sentenced to ten days imprisonment in the Monterey County jail.
 During Chavez's imprisonment, supporters held a round-the-clock vigil outside the jail.
 Among those who visited him were Martin Luther King's widow Coretta Scott King, and Robert Kennedy's widow, Ethel Kennedy.
-She took part in a rally which included a Roman Catholic Mass; it was opposed by a group of local counter-protesters who opposed the concentration of leftist activism in their community.
+She took part in a rally which included a Catholic Mass; it was opposed by a group of local counter-protesters who opposed the concentration of leftist activism in their community.
 These events attracted national media attention.
 Soon after, the California Supreme Court voted to dissolve key aspects of Bud Antle's injunction and ordered Chavez's release.

 Chavez wanted a more remote base for his movement than Forty Acres, especially one where he could experiment with his ideas about communal living.
 To this end, the Hollywood movie producer Edward Lewis, a wealthy supporter of Chavez's, fronted the purchase of an old tuberculosis sanatorium in Keene, along the foothills of the Tehachapi Mountains, for the union.
 Chavez named this new base Nuestra Señora Reina de la Paz ("Our Lady Queen of Peace"), although it became commonly known just as "La Paz".
 Renovating the existing buildings, he invited various families to come and live there.

-In creating this commune, he drew on Gandhi's experiments with ashrams in India; he envisioned it as a retreat center where workers could come for three day retreats modeled on the Roman Catholic cursillo.
+In creating this commune, he drew on Gandhi's experiments with ashrams in India.
+He envisioned it as a retreat center where workers could come for three-day retreats modeled on the Catholic cursillo.
 La Paz became the union's new headquarters, something that various backers and funders were critical of due to its remote location; Chavez said that this was necessary for his security, particularly following allegations of a plot against his life.
 At night, the perimeter of the commune was patrolled by armed guards.
 The organization at La Paz was often chaotic, with frustrated detractors in the movement referring to it as "Magic Mountain".
 Amid his growing frustrations with Chavez's leadership, Itliong resigned in October 1971.